Financial Aid FAQs

 We suggest you make HACC your first school choice on your

 FAFSA.
 This enables the PHEAA State Grant Agency to notify us if you are

 When is the deadline for financial aid at HACC?

-- You must submit the FASFA by April 15.
-This allows the government to consider you for the maximum amount of aid possible.
+- You must submit the FAFSA by April 15.
+If you apply by this date, you are considered for the maximum amount of aid possible.

-- You must submit the FASFA before May 1 for the state to consider you for State Aid.
+- You must submit the FAFSA before May 1 for the state to consider you for the PHEAA state grant.

-The government may consider you for the Federal Pell Grant, Federal Direct Stafford Loans or Federal Direct PLUS Loan.
-In this case, you must submit the FASFA:
+If you miss the April 15th deadline date, you may still be considered for the Federal Pell Grant, Federal Direct Loans or Federal Direct PLUS Loan.
+In this case, you must submit the FAFSA:

 - No later than June 30 or

 - By the end of the academic year (whichever comes first).

 - Other deadlines are in place for Direct Loans and PLUS loans.
 Check with the Office of Financial Aid Services for clarification.